egri-nagy/infinity-room/howto.md

 Knowledge is personal.
 Everyone has to earn it on their own.
 A good host simply tries to help that process.

-To recap: a good session plan is a careful selection of questions, not a list of facts on slides.
+To recap: *a good session plan is a careful selection of questions, not a list of facts on slides*.